JanssenProject/jans/docs/casa/plugins/cert-authn.md

 1. Open the configuration management dialog (press `c`) and choose to export the sample configuration to a file on disk

 1. Edit property `certPickupUrl` accordingly.
-This is the URL that displays the browser dialog in order to choose a certificate
+This is the URL that displays the browser dialog for choosing a certificate

 1. If you did not [Generate testing certificates](#generate-testing-certificates), i.e. already owned some certs, create a file named `chain.pem` by concatenating the contents (in PEM format) of the certificate chain starting with the root CA cert, and appending the rest of intermediate certificates.
 The last certificate would be the one employed to sign the end-entity (user certificate).
 Ensure the BEGIN/END CERTIFICATE marker lines are included